-Store clean grain.
-Removing or equally dispersing fine particles and other foreign material will increase aeration efficiency and the effectiveness of grain protectants and fumigants.
+Table 2.
+Recommended maximum moisture content for grain in aerated storage bins increase aeration efficiency and the effectiveness of grain protectants and fumigants.
 The following steps contribute to clean grain: effective in-season weed control, properly adjusted combines, use of a grain pre-cleaner, coring the bin after it has been loaded, and use of a mechanical spreader at the top of the bin.